Rickmic/Deep_CLEM/README.md

       <img src="../assets/GUI3.png">
       <ul>
         <li>
           The file <i>transformation_LM_image.xml</i> contains all transformations, that were made to the light microscopic images to align them to the electron microscopic images.
-You can use the xml file for example with the Fiji plugin <a href="https://imagej.net/Transform_Virtual_Stack_Slices">Transform Virtual Stack Slices</a> to repeat the transformation with another image.
+You can use the .xml file for example with the Fiji plugin <a href="https://imagej.net/Transform_Virtual_Stack_Slices">Transform Virtual Stack Slices</a> to repeat the transformation with another image.
         </li>
         <li>
           Furthermore, one correlated electron microscopic image (<i>SEM.tif</i>) was created.